LW2603B - Law of Tort II | ||||||||||||

 | ||||||||||||

-* The offering term is subject to change without prior notice | ||||||||||||
+| * The offering term is subject to change without prior notice | ||||||||||||

 Course Aims | ||||||||||||

-This course is the second part of Law of Tort and it aims to encourage students to further discover the nature and purpose of tort law, its origins, development and limitations through studying legal principles of torts except tort of negligence.
+This course is the second part of Law of Torts, and it aims to encourage students to further discover the nature and purpose of tort law, its origins, development and limitations through studying legal principles of torts except tort of negligence.
 It will equip students with the following capabilities in relation to issues in tort law:

 | ||||||||||||